eag1ex/x-utils-es/readme.md

 /**
- * - check if provided data is string
+ * - Check if provided data is a string
  * @param any
  * @returns boolean
  * **/